 Smooth the fondant around the cake with your fingers.
 Start at the top of the cake and work down the sides, smoothing away any creases, air bubbles, or folds as you work.

-Use a sharp knife to cut away any excess fondant.
+Use a sharp knife or pizza cutter to cut away any excess fondant.

 Use a fondant smoother to finish the cake, gently buffing away any imperfections.

 Decorate the cake with fondant cutouts or icing designs, if desired.

 A. The best icing tips are made of stainless steel or nickel-plated brass.
 Keep them in good condition by washing them right away after every use in warm, soapy water.
 Use a small brush to remove any stuck bits of icing, and let the tips air-dry.
 Store your icing tips upright to protect them from dents or scratches.

 A. There are four different kinds of buttercream in use in the USA: American, Swiss, Italian, and French.

 American buttercream requires no cooking, and is made of butter and/or vegetable shortening mixed with powdered sugar and sometimes flavoring, like cocoa, citrus zest, and more.

 Swiss buttercream is a gently heated mixture of sugar and egg whites, whipped on a mixer to build a meringue, then butter is added in chunks to whip into the final buttercream product.
 This makes for a very “tight” icing.

 Italian buttercream is also a cooked buttercream in which sugar and water are cooked to a certain temperature and simultaneously egg whites are whipped into a meringue on a mixer.
 The hot sugar is then trickled into the whipping egg whites, then chunks of butter are added to finish the sturdy buttercream.